Ostankino Tower: Initial design

-The project was initially assigned to the Kiev Design Institute specializing in steel structures, which won the All-Union competition for the best TV tower design.
+The project was initially assigned to the Kyiv Design Institute specializing in steel structures, which won the All-Union competition for the best TV tower design.
 Their proposal was an openwork metal tower similar to the Eiffel Tower in Paris or the Shukhov Tower in Moscow.
 However, the architects tasked with realizing the project were not very enthusiastic about it.
 Numerous engineers, including Nikolai Nikitin, a member of the competition committee and an expert in reinforced concrete and metal structures, came up with an alternative idea.
 Nikitin expressed a strong dislike towards his colleagues' project, deeming the design unappealing.
 He suggested building the tower out of reinforced concrete, citing a successful similar project in Stuttgart that had been completed two years prior, in 1956.
 He firmly believed that such a type of structure would be much more aesthetically pleasing.
 Nikitin's proposal was taken seriously, and he was given the opportunity to prepare his own application.
 To ensure the strength and stability of the concrete frame, Nikitin incorporated 149 taut steel ropes.
 Nikitin later asserted that he had conceived the project overnight, and the prototype for the cone-shaped foundation of the tower was inspired by the upside-down lilium flower, known for its robust petals and sturdy stem, which the engineer had envisioned in his dream just days before the deadline for submitting sketches.
 However, it is possible that the reality was different.
 His design was inspired by the work of scientist Yuri Kondratyuk in the 1930s, who had envisioned a thin and hollow concrete structure for a wind farm on Mount Ai-Petri in the Crimea.
 Kondratyuk successfully designed a 165-meter structure and took precautions by reinforcing it with steel cables to ensure its stability against strong winds.
 The project was left incomplete due to several factors, but the concept remained in Nikitin's mind.
 In 1932, architect Pier Luigi Nervi presented a project called the "Monument of the Banner" in Rome for a competition.
 It is uncertain whether Nikolai Nikitin was acquainted with these sketches, but the base of the structure bears a striking resemblance to the Ostankino TV tower.
+Later, after the completion of the Ostankino tower, the initial lattice metal design was realized as the Kyiv TV Tower, albeit shortened by almost 30% so as not to be as tall as the Ostankino tower.